Portfolio : A collection of investments owned by the same individual or organization.

 Stock market is based on business cycles, and the business cycles will have 5 years and above time horizon.
 Investment in Stock Market for less than 5 years is considered as a short-term investment.

 Intraday trading, buying today & selling tomorrow or any other short term trading fall under stock trading and not stock investing.
 But investors call those trading also as short-term stock market investing.
+There are associated pros and cons in intraday trading, you should consider the option of Intra-day trading, only if:

 However, for income tax purpose to calculate short-term capital gain for share market investments, less than one year is taken as short-term investment.